AdaptiveMotorControlLab/CellSeg3D/README.md

 ## Acknowledgements

 This plugin was developed by Cyril Achard, Maxime Vidal, Mackenzie Mathis.
 This work was funded, in part, from the Wyss Center to the [Mathis Laboratory of Adaptive Motor Control](https://www.mackenziemathislab.org/).
+Please refer to the documentation for full acknowledgements.

 ## Plugin base
 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.